 In the Ultimate universe Juggernaut is a mutant and was a member of the Weapon X program and later the Brotherhood Of Evil Mutants.
 He's also in love with Rogue, another former Weapon-X member.
 Juggernaut absorbed the gem of Cyttorak that Rogue and Gambit stole.
 In an unrequited lover's quarrel between Juggernaut and Rogue, Gambit was caught in between the altercation trying to protect Rogue and was killed by a falling building that he brought down to kill Juggernaut.
 Juggernaut escaped.

 After the Ultimatum Wave, Juggernaut is seen hiding out with Sabretooth at a strip club in Canada.
 Vindicator and Rogue get the drop on them and take them into custody.
 Vindicator beats on Juggernaut for information about Magneto to which he pleads to Rogue he knows nothing about.
 Psylocke interrupts them with a message for help, telepathically, to all mutants.
 Juggernaut, Rogue, Sabretooth and Vindicator take a final stand against William Stryker and his cyborg Sentinels at the X-Mansion.
 During the battle Cain is hit with a poison dart that deflects into his eye.
-He falls and reaches out for Rogue and asks to hold her hand one last time.
+He falls and reaches out for Rogue and asks to hold her hand one last time as he ties.

 In an alternate reality where Cain killed all the X-Men and Xavier in their first meeting, he ended up dooming the entire world.
 With no one to stop the Sentinels, they took over Earth and released a lethal amount of radiation.
 Juggernaut was the only person on Earth who survived, apart from the Sentinels, who he managed to defeat over a few months.
 Juggernaut found out about a secret underground community, led by Magneto.
 However, in his eagerness to see another human, he smashed down the walls, which had been the only things protecting the community from the radiation.
 Juggernaut was now the last person on Earth.